-Most trains operate between Carlisle and Barrow.
-In evenings and on Sundays trains only run between Carlisle and Whitehaven and between Millom and Barrow.
+Most trains operate between Carlisle and Barrow with additional early and late trains between Carlisle and Whitehaven and between Millom and Barrow.
 A small number of trains operate from Carlisle through to Lancaster or Preston.
-There is one train from Newcastle to Whitehaven.

 Most trains are two car diesel class 156 Sprinters.
 Occasionally class 142 Pacers are used.
 Doors are opened either automatically or by pressing the button next to the door (or on the post near the door on Pacers).